kaihendry/dabase.com/content/blog/terraform.md

 ---
 title: Where Terraform sucks
 date: 2022-11-17T11:34:07+08:00
-description: My complaints about Terraform
+description: My complaints about Terraform in the context of Amazon Web Services
 toc: true
 ---